-1. Has the country ratified the United Nations Framework Convention on Climate Change?
+ı.
+Has the country ratified the United Nations Framework Convention on Climate Change?

-Yes, when: No
+☐ Yes, when: ☐ No

 2. Has the country ratified the Paris Agreement?

-Yes, when: No
+☐ Yes, when: ☐ No

-3. Has the country submitted Nationally Determined Contributions (NDCs)?

-a.
-First NDCs Yes, when: No
+3. Has the country submitted Nationally Determined Contributions (NDCs)? a.
+First NDCs □ Yes, when: □ No

 b.
-Revised NDCs 13 Yes, when: No
+Revised NDCs $^{13}$ $\square$ yes, when: $\square$ No

-If "Yes" to Question 3:

-4. a.
-What aspects of climate change do the submitted NDCs address?

-Climate change mitigation Climate change adaptation Both
+4. If "Yes" to Question 3: a.
+What aspects of climate change do the submitted NDCs address? □ Climate change mitigation □ Climate change adaptation □ Both b.

-b.
 How does the country plan to meet its greenhouse gas (GHG) emission reduction targets as described in the NDCs?

-Financial support (Specify)
+☐ Financial support (Specify)

-Regulation (Specify)
+☐ Regulation (Specify)

-Taxation (Specify)

-Subsidies (Specify)
+□ Subsidies (Specify)

-Transfers (Specify)
+☐ Transfers (Specify)

-Capacity building (Specify)
+□ Capacity building (Specify)

-Technology transfers (Specify)
+☐ Technology transfers (Specify)

-Others (Specify)
+□ Others (Specify)

 c.
-Specify the proportion in $\%$ of total of
+Specify the proportion in % of total of - conditional contributions

-conditional contributions

-unconditional contributions
+&lt;sup>13 If revised NDCs have not been submitted yet, first NDCs will be used for the PEFA Climate assessment

-d.
-How does the country plan to meet its adaptation objectives as described in the NDCs?
+objectives as described in the

-(Specify)

-5. Has the country formulated and communicated a mid-century, long-term, low greenhouse gas emission development strategy (LT-LEDS)?
-Yes, when: No

-6. If "Yes" to Question 5:

-a.
-What aspects of climate change do LT-LEDS address?

-Climate change mitigation Climate change adaptation Both
+century, long-term, low EDS)?

+s? □ Both

+on reduction targets as

-c.
-How does the country plan to meet its adaptation objectives as described in the LT-LEDS
+objectives as described in the

-(Specify)

-Secti on 2:

-Nati onal Level Strategies

-7. Is climate change identified as a key issue in the national development plan or strategy for economic growth (or equivalent)?

-Yes No

-3. What is the climate change national framework? a.
-What laws and regulations exist to support implementation of climate change related

-mitigation and adaptation actions?

-b.
-Has the government developed a detailed action/implementation plan for achieving the country's climate change goals (e.g., National Action Plan)?

-Yes No

-c.
-Is there a national climate change strategic plan or a low carbon strategy (which may include carbon budgets)?

-Yes (Specify) No

-d.
-Is there a strategic document that establishes the country's adaptation objectives (e.g., National Adaptation Plan in developing countries)?

-Yes (Specify) No
+ational development plan or

+ational development plan or

+ational development plan or entation of climate change

+entation of climate change

-e.
+- e.
 How does regulation define what constitutes "climate change expenditure"?
-Does it provide further refinement of the definition?
-14 (Specify)
+Does it provide further refinement of the definition14?
+(Specify) - f.

-f.
 Does regulation instruct how the budget should integrate climate change considerations?
-(Specify)

-9. What are the institutional arrangements for executing climate change related policies and actions?
-(Specify)
+(Specify) - 9.
+What are the institutional arrangements for executing climate change related policies and actions?
+(Specify) - a.

-a.
 Which sectors and institutions are involved in the implementation of the national climate change strategies and policies?

+Sector Institutions Sectoral Climate-rel Type of fu nding

-Institutions (line ministries and agencies) Sectoral strategic plan that covers climate change Climate-related Budget for the last FY Type of funding
+(line ministries strategic plan Budget for the last FY

+and agencies) that cov vers Submitted Adopted From From ot her

-Sector Submitted to MoF Adopted by the legislature From own From oth resource source
+climate change to MoF by the own sources

+legislature resource

 Amount Source Amount

-Yes 🗌 No
+☐ Yes □ No

-Yes 🗌 No
+☐ Yes □ No

-Yes 🗌 No
+☐ Yes □ No